Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/node-common-modules/index.md

 ### The module wrapper[\#](https://nodejs.org/api/modules.html#modules_the_module_wrapper)

-Before a module's code is executed, Node.js will wrap it with a function wrapper that looks like the following:
+Before a module’s code is executed, Node.js will wrap it with a function wrapper that looks like the following:

     (function(exports, require, module, __filename, __dirname) {
     // Module code actually lives in here